Nathnath95/Scripter/README.md

-# Scripter
+# SCRIPTER

+---

+## OVERVIEW
-Scripter is an Android application that allows users to record and manage speech recordings with AI-powered script generation capabilities using Bluetooth.
+Scripter is an Android application that utilizes a microphone feature to recognize user speech.
+WIth Scripter, users can transcribe audio, expand information, and generate questions and answers based on the recorded speech.

+---

+## Team Members:
+- Agres, Zyrach Adrian
+- Guernaldo, Mardyson
+- Lejano, Nathaniel

+---

+## TARGET END USERS
+This mobile application can benefit any users, especially students.
+With Scripter, students can take notes with ease, expand information, and generate a reviewer of sorts.

+---

 ## Features

-- **Speech Recognition**: Real-time speech-to-text conversion
-- **AI Script Generation**: Generates various types of scripts:
-  - 2-sentence summaries
+- **FIREBASE USER AUTHENTICATION**
-  - Q&A format
+  - gay
-  - Enhanced Summaries
+  - balls
-- **Recording Management**:
+  -
-  - Save recordings with custom file names
-  - View and edit saved recordings
-  - Delete recordings
+- **MICROPHONE**
-  - Share recordings via Bluetooth
+  -
-- **Text-to-Speech**: Playback capability for previously generated scripts
-- **User Authentication**: Firebase-based user management with:
-  - Email/password registration
+  -

+- **GEMINI AI API**
+  -a
+  -a

+- **FILE MANAGEMENT & ACCESSIBILITY**
+  -a
+  -a

+- **BLUETOOTH CONNECTIVITY & FILE TRANSFER**
+  -a
+  -a

-  - Login functionality
+- **TEXT-TO-SPEECH**
+  -a
+  -a

-  - Password recovery
+- **HANDS-FREE FUNCTIONALITY**
-- **Bluetooth File Transfer**
+  -a
+  -a

+---